Dell beats revenue estimates

-(Reuters) - Dell Technologies Inc (DELL.N) marginally beat Wall Street estimates for revenue on Thursday, boosted by higher sales of its personal computers and cloud services.
+Aug 29 (Reuters) - Dell Technologies Inc marginally beat Wall Street estimates for revenue on Thursday, boosted by higher sales of its personal computers and cloud services.

 The Texas-based firm reported total revenue of $23.37 billion for the second quarter, compared with analysts’ estimates of $23.24 billion.